 The sportsbook area at Lehigh Valley features a modern and comfortable space for everyone looking to place their wagers.
 The bookmaker accepts straight bets, round robins, parlays, and prop bets and offers in-play betting on sports like soccer, football, basketball, tennis, golf, boxing, baseball, and much more.

+Yes, you can play online poker for real money in PA.
 Online poker was legalized in Pennsylvania in December of 2017 with the passage of the online gambling bill.
 Following this development, several operators applied with the PGCB to receive their gaming licenses, allowing them to offer both casino and online poker games.

 As long as you are playing on a site that has been approved and licensed by the state regulator, playing real money online poker in PA is completely legal, and you have nothing to worry about.